lokeshreddy29/Pastebin-Lite_Assignment_Local/README.md

 - Redis was used as the persistence layer due to it's out-of-the-box support for TTL (expiry) and faster response times.
 - The backend was written in Nodejs using the Express framework.
 - The frontend used Reactjs, Tailwincss and, React Query (Tanstack Query).
-- Everything was deplopyed on vercel at - https://pastebin-lite-assignment-app.vercel.app/